Welcome from our Head of School, Kathryn Park Cook

 In the City and of the City.

 Our students come from all over the City of Philadelphia.
-Classes use public transportation to travel to exciting destinations across Philadelphia, check out books at the neighborhood’s Free Library, experience nature while exploring in the city’s parks, do service with city leaders and organizations, and partner with local organizations to understand more about the joys and challenges of urban life.
-Through fostering a love for our city, we help grow proud city dwellers who know how to navigate safely and who are active stewards of their own neighborhoods and communities.
+Classes use public transportation to travel to exciting destinations across Philadelphia, check out books at the neighborhood’s Free Library, experience nature while exploring in the city’s parks, do service with city leaders and businesses, and partner with local organizations to understand more about the joys and challenges of urban life.
+Through fostering a love for our city, we help grow proud city dwellers who know how to navigate safely and who are active stewards of their neighborhoods and communities.

 Explore FFS